cuzzo/grunt-requirejs-mocha-chai-sinon-example/README.md

 This example uses Grunt, as well as it's mocha support -- and is, therefore, dependent upon them being installed.

 It's good practice to put your projects dependencies inside a package.json file, and *also* check them in to your source control.
-But for this project, we don't, since you can just download them again checkout with  ```npm install``` command.
-(This is one difference between an example project and a production system.)
+But for this project, we don't, since you can just download them again on checkout with  ```npm install``` command.
+(This is the difference between an example project and a production system.)

 This package.json file fetches grunt, grunt-cli (which lets you type ```grunt``` on the command line), and grunt-mocha, which allows you to use the mocha section inside your grunt file.